Sonderbund War: Background

 The radical (progressive liberal) Free Democratic Party of Switzerland (Freisinnig-Demokratische Partei, Parti radical-démocratique), which was mainly made up of urban bourgeoisie and burghers and was strong in the largely Protestant cantons, obtained the majority in the Federal Diet (the Tagsatzung) in the early 1840s.
 It proposed a new Constitution for the Swiss Confederation which would draw the several cantons into a closer relationship.
-In 1843, the conservative city patricians and mountain or Ur-Swiss from the largely Catholic cantons were opposed to the new constitution.
-These cantons combined to form the Sonderbund in 1845.
 In addition to the centralization of the Swiss government, the proposed new Constitution also included protections for trade and other progressive reform measures.
+The conservative city patricians and mountain or Ur-Swiss from the largely Catholic cantons opposed the new constitution in 1843 and combined to form the Sonderbund in 1845.

-The Sonderbund alliance was concluded after the Federal Diet, with the approval of a majority of cantons, had taken measures against the Roman Catholic Church such as the closure of monasteries and convents in Aargau in 1841, and the seizure of their properties.
+The Sonderbund alliance was concluded after the Federal Diet, with the approval of a majority of cantons, had taken measures against the Catholic Church such as the closure of monasteries and convents in Aargau in 1841, and the seizure of their properties.
 When Lucerne, in retaliation, recalled the Jesuits to head its education the same year, groups of armed radicals (Freischärler) invaded the canton.
 This caused a revolt, mostly because rural cantons were strongholds of ultramontanism.

 The liberal majority in the Tagsatzung voted to order the Sonderbund dissolved on October 21, 1847; it deemed the Sonderbund a violation of section 6 of the Federal Treaty of 1815, which expressly forbade such separate alliances.
 The confederate army was raised against the members of the Sonderbund.
 The army was composed of soldiers of all the other cantons except Neuchâtel and Appenzell Innerrhoden (which remained neutral).

 By the Treaty of Vienna of 1815, the major powers guaranteed the new Swiss Constitution and had a right to intervene if they all agreed it was necessary.
 At this point, Austria and France were conservative Catholic powers and wanted to help the Swiss conservatives.
 Austria did provide some money and munitions, but bickered with France on exactly what to do.
-When they finally did agree, Lord Palmerston, Prime Minister of Britain, vetoed any intervention, because he favored the liberal cause and wanted the Jesuits expelled.
-There was no significant foreign intervention.
+When they finally did agree, Lord Palmerston, Prime Minister of Britain, refused to support it, because he supported the liberal cause and wanted the Jesuits expelled.
+Since the powers could not agree on collective action, no intervention took place.